DyversHands/www.DyversHands.com/_pages/games.md

 ![Tableau Logo](/assets/images/logos/Tableau_Games_portrait_white_spot_rgb_on_black_190_190.png){: style="float:right; padding:16px;" }

-We invite you to ***Tableau Games***, a cinematic storytelling adventure that requires neither a game master nor extensive preparation.
-With just 2-5 friends or family members, aged 14 and above, you can collaboratively spin captivating tales. ***Tableau** provides you with poker-sized cards filled with engaging rules, compelling story prompts, and inspirational imagery, empowering you to craft rather than merely play a game.

-A variety of Tableau playset decks cater to unique combinations of genres and themes, broadening the scope of your narrative adventures.
-Each playset comes with everything needed for the game.
-All you need to add are index cards, paper sheets, markers, and an optional six-sided dice.

-Choose your playset, gather around the table, and let your stories unfold.
-Each session of ***Tableau*** promises a fresh journey into the realms of creativity, offering limitless potential for unforgettable tales.
-With ***Tableau***, your storytelling experience is bound only by your imagination.
-The best stories are the ones we tell together!
+***Tableau Games*** invites you to a collaborative, cinematic storytelling experience for 2-5 players ages 14 and up.
+Within a typical playtime of 2-3 hours, you'll use engaging rule cards, story prompts, and inspirational imagery to craft narratives instead of merely playing a game.
+Each playset deck caters to various genre and theme combinations, requiring only index cards, paper sheets, markers, and an optional six-sided dice.
+Each session of ***Tableau*** ushers you into a new realm of creativity, where the potential for unforgettable tales is limitless. *The best stories are the ones we tell together!*

 [Read More about ***Tableau Games***…](/Tableau){: .btn .btn--inverse}